bmann/bmcgarden/_notes/BMC.md

 ## To Do

-- [ ] Journal feed modification to truncate and include link back to journal post.
-Will Microblog respect 500 characters?
+- [ ] Journal feed modifications
 	- Maybe not?
 I think things are coming through OK
 	- I should consider linking back to the actual journal entry.
 Hmm, or maybe appending a hashtag like `BMCJournal` for context
 	- could also do tags-as-hashtags and append them
 	- Maybe: do something special if link exists
+	- Figure out how to make sure that full path image links are included
 - [ ] Update front page to have recent journal entries.
 - [x] Display “via” frontmatter [[via]]
 - [x] Turn off linking out to notes